Hydrogen as an energy vector is perhaps the best card we have against global warming. And the first applications are already available

-A typical process for purified water production includes:
+A typical process for producing purified water includes:

-- Pre-treatment: it is used to prepare water for the next treatments, mostly removing solid and organic contaminants, and can be more or less complex depending on the water source (well, surface or sea).
+- Pre-treatment: this prepares water for subsequent treatments, mostly by removing solid and organic contaminants, and can be more or less complex depending on the water source (well, surface or sea).

-- Ion Removal: the pre-treated water needs to be treated for removal of ions and dissolved salts, normally by means of membrane processes.
+- Ion Removal: pre-treated water needs to be treated to remove ions and dissolved salts, normally by means of membrane processes.
 Based on the water source, the section can have a very severe impact on the overall water balance, like in the case of seawater desalination.

-- Polishing: this is the final step and consists of the removal of residual contaminants and dissolved ions, normally through membrane systems, until the required water quality for feeding the electrolyzers is met.
+- Polishing: this is the final step and consists of removing residual contaminants and dissolved ions, normally through membrane systems, until the required water quality for feeding the electrolyzers is met.

 With its vast experience in industrial water treatment, Cannon Artes’ solutions can maximize the efficiency of the water treatment plant and minimize or re-use the effluents, contributing to the successful development of these projects.